Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 Juni 2026 01.07.57 UTC
+- WIB: Rabu, 24 Juni 2026 04.04.07 UTC
-- WITA: Rabu, 24 Juni 2026 02.07.57 UTC
+- WITA: Rabu, 24 Juni 2026 05.04.07 UTC
-- WIT: Rabu, 24 Juni 2026 03.07.57 UTC
+- WIT: Rabu, 24 Juni 2026 06.04.07 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: friendship
+Kategori: motivational